Richmond Oversized Load Accident Attorney

 An oversized load accident can be fatal for truck drivers and other victims.
-If you or someone you love has been in such an accident in Central Virginia, a Richmond oversized load accident attorney at Christina Pendleton & Associates can help.
+If you or someone you love has been in such an accident in Central Virginia, a Richmond oversized load accident attorney at Pendleton Law can help.
 You may qualify for financial compensation from the negligent trucking company and/or another party for causing your preventable accident.
 Call us at (804) 554-4444 to discuss your legal options in more detail during a free consultation.

 What Does the Law Say About Oversized Loads?

 State laws permit trucks to carry “oversized loads,” or loads that exceed the height, width, and/or weight limits for commercial cargo transport, as long as the carrier follows special state-enforced rules.
 In general, a load is oversize if it exceeds 80,000 pounds gross weight, 20,000 pounds single axle weight, or 34,000 pounds tandem axle weight.
 If a truck exceeds these requirements, it must abide by the state’s oversized load rules to legally be on the road.
 These rules, in Virginia, are as follows:

 - Trucks up to 150 feet in length, 15’11” in width, and 15 feet high require routine overweight/oversize transport permits.